Kelby

 Kelby is a village in the civil parish of Culverthorpe and Kelby, in the North Kesteven district of Lincolnshire, England.
 It lies 5 mi south-west from Sleaford, 9 mi north-east from Grantham and 3 mi south-east from Ancaster.
-Kelby was formerly a chapelry in the parish of Haydor, in 1866 Kelby became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Culverthorpe to form "Culverthorpe and Kelby".
+Kelby was formerly a chapelry in the parish of Haydor, in 1866 Kelby became a separate civil parish, on 1 April 1931 the parish was abolished and merged with Culverthorpe to form "Culverthorpe and Kelby".
 In 1921 the parish had a population of 61.

 Kelby church is dedicated to St Andrew.
 Its tower was rebuilt in 1881 after a collapse.
 The church basement is Norman and the font Early English, with pews originally from the chapel at nearby Grade II listed Culverthorpe Hall.

-A chapel for Primitive Methodists was established in 1859.